NrupParikh/CheckPushFromPostman/README.md

     }

-// Also set pending intent in Firebase messaging code
+// Also set pending intent in Firebase messaging code in onMessageReceived()

         var intentFlagType = PendingIntent.FLAG_ONE_SHOT
         if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.S) {